ProcessorMicro/bash-functions/README.md

 #### Step 6
 Implement `functions.sh`
-There are three ways to implement the installed package.
+After installation,there are three ways to implement `functions.sh`.

 1. Like a bull in a china shop:
 &nbsp;&nbsp;&nbsp;&nbsp;Logout and then login.